SpoonX/aurelia-orm/README.md

 Run `jspm install github:spoonx/aurelia-orm` from your project root.

-## Usage
+## Documentation
-You can find documentation for usage in the `doc/` directory.
+You can find usage examples and documentation in the [Getting started](doc/getting-started.md) or the `doc/` directory.